Executive Summary

 - Legal and brand reviews happening side-by-side.

-- Regional teams preparing localisation while masters are finalised.
+- Regional teams preparing localization while masters are finalised.

 Parallel workflows shorten total turnaround time without adding risk.